Diet of Worms: Martin Luther

 Private conferences were held to determine Luther's fate, but he was not arrested at Worms.
-Through negotiations by his prince, Frederick III, Luther had been given a letter of safe conduct to and from the hearing.
-After his dismissal he departed for his home in Wittenberg.
+Through negotiations by his prince, Frederick III, Luther was given a letter of safe conduct to and from the hearing.
+After his dismissal, he departed for his home in Wittenberg.
 However, fearing for Luther's safety, Frederick III sent men to fake a highway attack and abduct Luther, hiding him away at Wartburg Castle.

-Edict of Worms

-The Edict of Worms was a decree issued on 25 May 1521 by Emperor Charles V.
+Disguised as a knight, he was kept in protective custody at Wartburg Castle for nearly a year (early May 1521 to early March 1522).
+"There, high above the surrounding hills," Luther said, he was ensconced in the land of the birds.
+It was a fitting respite for one whom the Nuremberg Mastersinger Hans Sachs called "the Wittenberg nightingale".

+The Edict of Worms was a decree issued on 25 May 1521 by Emperor Charles V. Its contents proscribed Luther's writings, declaring him a heretic and an enemy of the state, even permitting anyone to kill Luther without legal consequence: the imperial ban.
+Though it was never enforced, (the movement for reform and protection from Protestant supporters acted in his favour) Roman Catholic rulers sought to suppress Luther and his followers, and Luther's travels were restricted for the rest of his life.
+Beyond its political implications, the Edict of Worms had profound theological significance.
+Carter Lindberg notes that Luther's unwavering stance at Worms underscored a pivotal shift in Christian thought, emphasizing the authority of Scripture over ecclesiastical hierarchy.
+This moment crystallized the principle of sola scripture, asserting that the Bible, rather than church tradition or papal authority, is the ultimate guide for faith and practice.
+Luther's appeal to individual conscience, guided by Scripture, laid the foundation for Protestant emphasis on personal faith and interpretation.

 It was the culmination of an ongoing struggle between Martin Luther and the Catholic Church over reform, especially concerning the practice of donations for indulgences.
 However, there were other deeper issues that revolved around both theological concerns: